 Home of the Royal Races

-Ascot was the centre of an important Bronze Age cemetery consisting of a number of Round Barrows.
+Ascot was the centre of an important Bronze Age cemetery consisting of a number of round barrows called Bowledge Hill Barrows.
 Unfortunately, these have almost all been flattened and built upon.
-Only one survives, in the middle of the Heatherwood Hospital complex.
-An old story tells how they were the home of the mythical ‘Side-hill Winder’.
+Only one survives, bizarrely in the middle of the Heatherwood Hospital complex.
+An old story tells how they were the home of the mythical Side-hill Winder.
 This bovine creature had two legs shorter than the others, so it could only live on the side of hills or burial mounds.
-If you wanted to catch one, you just had to chase it onto level ground where it would fall over!
+If you wanted to catch one, you just had to chase it onto level ground where it would fall over.

 Queen Anne liked nothing better than to hunt in Windsor Forest and it was in the early 18th century that she discovered for herself this open heathland which she thought an ideal place, not five miles from Windsor Castle, for “horses to gallop at full stretch”.
-She founded the famous race-course there in 1711 when the first meet competed for Her Majesty’s Plate (worth 100 guineas).
-The seven runners were sturdy English hunters which had to hold up through three heats, each four miles long!
-The popularity of Ascot Races died off in later years, but was revived by the Duke of Cumberland in the 1760s.
-He was Ranger of Windsor Forest, lived at Cumberland Lodge and had his own stud at Cranbourne.
-Hence his interest in racing.
-His nephew, King George III, was also a great patron and, in the 1790s, set up the first Royal Stand (which became known as the Royal Enclosure in 1845).
-The King, however, fell out with the people of Sunninghill parish for building his Kennels on the common land at Ascot Heath.
-In 1813, the whole area was lost to Royal hands in the Windsor Forest Enclosure Act.
-Being so popular, the racecourse was made a permanent feature of the landscape for all the public to enjoy.
+She founded the famous racecourse there in 1711 when the first meet competed for Her Majesty’s Plate (worth 100 guineas).
+The seven runners were sturdy English hunters which had to hold up through three heats, each four miles long.
+The popularity of Ascot Races died off in later years and, from 1739, an army contingent took to camping on the heath for training purposes and marched to the Battle of Culloden from there seven years later.
+On their return, they were enlisted in the construction of the Virginia Water.

-|© Nash Ford Publishing 2005.
+|© Nash Ford Publishing 2005; Revised 2020.
 All Rights Reserved.|